+MOTION 2019-13: A MOTION OF THE PORT OF SEATTLE COMMISSION

+adopting guiding principles for the public-facing use of biometric technology at Port of Seattle maritime and aviation facilities; establishing a working group to develop policy recommendations governing publicfacing biometric use at the port; and establishing deadlines for further actions.

+AMENDED AND ADOPTED DECEMBER 10, 2019

+INTRODUCTION

-PROPOSED MOTION 2019-XX: 1 OF THE PORT OF SEATTLE COMMISSION 2 3 4 adopting guiding principles for the public-facing use of 5 biometric technology at Port of Seattle facilities and establishing a working group to develop policy 6 7 recommendations governing public-facing biometric 8 use at the Port.
-9 10 PROPOSED 11 DECEMBER 10, 2019 12 13 INTRODUCTION 14 Biometrics is the measurement and analysis of physical and behavioral characteristics that are 15 16 used to identify individuals through technology.
-An example of a physical characteristic includes 17 the unique features of an individual's face or their fingerprint.
-An example of a behavioral 18 characteristic includes an individual's voice, signature, or how they walk.
-19 20 The Port of Seattle has long used various forms of biometrics at its aviation and maritime 21 facilities - for access control and verification of employee, contractor, vendor, consultant 22 identity.
-However, biometric technology - particularly facial recognition - is increasingly being deployed on the customer-facing side of airport and cruise operations, as both an identity 23 24 validation as well as a customer facilitation tool to speed up check-in, boarding and screening 25 processes.
-26 As with any developing technology, public sector leaders have an obligation to ensure 27 28 appropriate and responsible use of not only the technology itself, but the related data that is 29 generated.
-The Port Commission believes proper biometric policy should balance operational 30 needs, business priorities and regulatory mandates with protections for the interests and rights 31 of passengers, employees and other visitors to our facilities.
-32
+Biometrics is the measurement and analysis of physical and behavioral characteristics that are used to identify individuals through technology.
+An example of a physical characteristic includes the unique features of an individual's face or their fingerprint.
+An example of a behavioral characteristic includes an individual's voice, signature, or how they walk.

+The Port of Seattle has long used various forms of biometrics at its aviation and maritime facilities - for access control and verification of employee, contractor, vendor, and consultant identity.
+However, biometric technology - particularly facial recognition - is increasingly being deployed on the customer-facing side of airport and cruise operations, as both an identity validation and a customer facilitation tool to speed up check-in, boarding, and screening processes.

+As with any developing technology, public sector leaders have an obligation to ensure appropriate and responsible use of not only the technology itself, but the related data that is generated.
+The port commission believes proper biometric policy should balance operational needs, business priorities, and regulatory mandates with protections for the interests and rights of passengers, employees, and other visitors to our facilities.